Belarusian Association of Journalists: 2020–2021 protests and beyond

 During the 2020–2021 Belarusian protests, BAJ together with Reporters without Borders collected data that showed Belarus was Europe's most dangerous country for journalists in 2020.
 The association also provided persecuted journalists with legal support, while repeatedly being a target of state repression itself.
 On 18 January 2021 BAJ declared Andrej Aliaksandraŭ and Iryna Zlobina political prisoners.
 In March 2021, BAJ condemned the sentencing of journalist Katsiaryna Barysevich of TUT.BY to half a year in prison for her reporting.

 On February 16, 2021, BAJ suffered a wave of police raids on its office and houses of journalists and their relatives.
 The Investigative Committee explained the searches with alleged relation of BAJ to a criminal case under Article 342 (Organisation of group actions causing serious harm to social stability).
 Police detained the association's chairman Andrey Bastunets, several other members and freelance journalists, while searching their homes and the BAJ office.
 They confiscated laptops, cellphones, documents, hard and flash drives, handbooks, letters, even flags and books.
 CPJ and IFJ condemned the arrests.
 Three days later, the US imposed sanctions on 43 Belarusian officials for undermining the country's democracy, citing the case of the raid on BAJ in particular.

 On June 9, 2021, the Belarus Justice Ministry initiated an investigation of the Association.
 On June 21, the Ministry requested thousands of documents, including financial reports, membership list, applications, protocols of sessions, and all emails for 3.5 years.
 BAJ filed a complaint underlining the unreasonable deadline in the circumstances of the office being sealed and documents confiscated.
 The organization’s license was withdrawn by the Supreme Court of Belarus on August 27.
 Reporters Without Borders condemned the liquidation, calling it 'a culmination of a crackdown on independent media' in the country.
 CPJ Program Director Carlos Martínez de la Serna shared this opinion.

-Andrei Bastunets promises that the Association will keep working ‘in any possible legal ways’ despite the license withdrawal.
-He underlines that BAJ is a community and its members will stay dedicated to their values.
+Andrei Bastunets promised that the Association will keep working ‘in any possible legal ways’ despite the license withdrawal.
+He underlined that BAJ was a community and its members would stay dedicated to their values.
 The EFJ General Secretary Ricardo Gutiérrez promised support to the Association.
 As of March 2022, the organization's website is accessible outside Belarus and actively updated.

 On February 28, 2023, the KGB has designated the Association as an 'extremist formation'; as a result, participation in it can be punished with a prison sentence.

+On February 6, 2023, Bastunets filed a complaint to United Nations Human Rights Council over BAJ's forced liquidation claiming that the Belarusian authorities violated the right to freedom of association under Article 22 of the ICCPR.